Mikulus6/Cultures-map-editor/documentation/formats/library.md

 ### File format

-For the algorithm used by provided tools, one can look into python file [*supplements/library.py*](../../supplements/library.py) present in this repository.
+For the algorithm used by the provided tools, one can look into python file [*supplements/library.py*](../../supplements/library.py) present in this repository.
 Library file format was firstly documented for Game Extractor's specifications of [*Archive_LIB*](https://www.watto.org/specs.html?specs=Archive_LIB) plugin.
-Keep in mind this archive format is correct only for *Cultures:
+Keep in mind, this archive format is correct only for *Cultures:
 Discovery of Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold*.
 It is not correct for libraries present in *Cultures 2: The Gates of Asgard* or for those present in any newer game released as part of *Cultures*